-- the Fund's financial performance and funding levels for the year, including performance against its investment strategy - whether the Fund has arrangements in place to ensure systems of internal control are operating effectively - whether the Fund can demonstrate the effectiveness of the budgetary control system - whether the Fund has established appropriate and effective arrangements for the prevention and detection of fraud and corruption.
+- the Fund's financial performance and funding level for the year, including performance against its investment strategy - whether the Fund has arrangements in place to ensure systems of internal control are operating effectively

+- whether the Fund has established appropriate and effective arrangements for the prevention and detection of fraud and corruption. - whether the Fund can demonstrate the effectiveness of the budgetary control system.